Articles

 TLM versus NO

-Since the 1960s, within the Catholic Church, there has been a confrontation between modernists, who support the renewed Mass, and traditionalists, who adhere to the former Tridentine Mass.
+Since the 1960s, a confrontation has been unfolding within the Catholic Church between modernists, who support the updated Mass, and traditionalists, who adhere to the old Tridentine Mass.
 With the ascension of the new pontiff Leo XIV to the papal throne, these disputes have only intensified.

 Philosophy